lucieDLE/DOC-ShapeAXI/readme.md

-# Automated 3D shape classification
+# DOC-ShapeAXI

-"3DShapeClassification" is an extension for 3D Slicer, a free, open-source software for medical, biomedical and related imaging research.
+"DOC-ShapeAXI" is an extension for 3D Slicer, a free, open-source software for medical, biomedical and related imaging research.
 This extension aims to provide a Graphical User Interface for a deep-learning classification tool that we developed at the University of North Carolina in Chapel Hill in collaboration with the University of Michigan in Ann Arbor.

 # Requirements